Board of Directors

 Bruce Booth, DPhil

-Bruce Booth is a partner at Atlas Venture and focuses on novel biopharmaceutical products, therapeutic platforms, and innovative biomedical technologies.
-Bruce is currently chairman of the board of directors of miRagen Therapeutics, Nimbus Therapeutics, Rodin Therapeutics, and Quartet Medicine, and also serves on the boards of Lysosomal Therapeutics, Magenta Therapetics, Unum Therapeutics, and Zafgen (NASDAQ:ZFGN).
-He previously served on the boards of past Atlas companies Avila (acquired by Celgene), Padlock (acquired by BMS), Prestwick (acquired by Biovail), Stromedix (acquired by Biogen), and a number of other ventures.
-Bruce serves as an advisor in various capacities to UCB Pharma, Shire, Pfizer, and Takeda.
-He also serves on the board of the National Venture Capital Association, the Pennsylvania State Research Foundation, and New England Disabled Sports, a charity dedicated to adaptive sports.
+Bruce Booth is a partner at Atlas Venture and focuses on the discovery and development of novel medicines and therapeutic platforms.
+Bruce is currently chairman of AVROBIO (NASDAQ:AVRO), Kymera Therapeutics, Hotspot Therapeutics, Nimbus Therapeutics, Rodin Therapeutics, and Unum Therapeutics (NASDAQ:UMRX), and also serves on the boards of Lysosomal Therapeutics and Magenta Therapeutics (NASDAQ:MGTA).
+He previously served on the boards of past Atlas companies Avila (acquired by Celgene), Padlock (acquired by BMS), Prestwick (acquired by Biovail), Stromedix (acquired by Biogen), Zafgen (NASDAQ:ZFGN), and a number of other ventures.
+Bruce serves as an advisor in various capacities to UCB, Takeda, and the Gates Foundation.
+He also serves on the boards of the National Venture Capital Association, the Pennsylvania State Research Foundation, and New England Disabled Sports, a charity dedicated to adaptive sports.
 Bruce blogs about biotech and venture capital topics at LifeSciVC.com, which is syndicated on Forbes.
-He has published numerous scientific papers and has authored various biotech venture capital review articles, including several in Nature Biotechnology.
 Prior to joining Atlas in 2005, Bruce was a consultant at McKinsey & Company, as well as an investor for Caxton Health Holdings.
 As a British Marshall Scholar, Bruce received a D.Phil.
 (PhD) in molecular immunology from Oxford University.
-His work focused on the study of HIV and tumor immune responses.
 He received a BS in biochemistry, summa cum laude, from The Pennsylvania State University.

 Geoff is an experienced CEO with proven success leading innovative businesses.
 While CEO of Organogenesis Inc., the company treated 1 million patients with living cell therapies, received the first FDA CBER allogeneic cell-therapy approval and achieved an unparalleled position within regenerative medicine.
 Geoff was founding CEO of eGenesis, applying CRISPR Cas-9 gene editing to xenotransplantation.
 Geoff spent 11 years at Novartis in senior leadership positions within the Global Transplantation & Immunology franchise.
 Past activities include Chairman of the Board of MassBio, Chairman of the Board of the Alliance of Regenerative Medicine, and Advisory Council to the Health Policy Commission for Massachusetts.
 Through his public and private enterprise work, Geoff is dedicated to applying innovation to reshape and improve the quality of healthcare.